Research and Publications

 Since donating their collection the O’Hears have carried out further research in order to create detailed documentation records for each item in the collection.
 Ann O’Hear has created supplimentary documents detailing the Adire and Yoruba batiks, research associates and a full bibliography on the subject.

 The Analysis, Conservation and Documentation of the Mamluk Garments, J Hyman

 The structural analysis, conservation and documentation of the Newberry Collection of Mamluk Garments

 Jacqueline Hyman is a textiles conservator with a long association with the textile collection.

 In 2012 after extensive conservation work on the garments in the Egyptian Collection, Jacqui completed her Masters at the School of Design on ‘The structural analysis, conservation and documentation of the Newberry Collection of Mamluk Garments, University of Leeds’.
 Details of her research can be seen in ‘Fashion to die for: Children’s clothing from Mamluk Egypt’ in Text.
 (Journal of the Textile Society) Volume 39: 2011-12 (with permission from the editor).

 Jacqui also has a research interest in the collections of Louisa Pesel, particularly her association with the Bradford Khaki Club for recovering WW1 soldiers.

 Jacqui has her own business, the Textile Restoration Studio.
-She was a textiles student at Leeds University, where she first encountered the ULITA collections.
+She was a textiles student at Leeds University, where she first encountered the textile collections.
 Jacqui has carried out preventative conservation work on the major collections, and was instrumental in establishing a volunteer programme of labelling and packing.
-She has given presentations in ULITA on textiles conservation and aspects of her textiles research, including ‘Healing Stitches – therapeutic needlecraft at times of conflict’.
+She has given presentations for ULITA on textiles conservation and aspects of her textiles research, including ‘Healing Stitches – therapeutic needlecraft at times of conflict’.